dfcastellanos/MEPLS/doc/tutorial/step3.md

 ## The model{#the_model_3}

-The model we consider represents a material being driven at a very low strain rate and temperature, the so-called athermal quasistatic limit (see, e.g. @cite DFCastellanos_CRP
+The model we consider represents a material being driven at a very low strain rate and temperature, the so-called athermal quasistatic limit (AQS) @cite DFCastellanos_CRP
 @cite Sandfeld2015 @cite BudrikisNatCom @cite Talamali2012 @cite Budrikis2013
-@cite nicolas_deformation_2018).
-In this limit, the stress fields can rise continuously until a plastic event is triggered, but during the event, the stress does not rise further because the event is considered a much faster process.
+@cite nicolas_deformation_2018.
+In this limit, the external stress field can rise continuously until a plastic event is triggered, but during the event, the stress does not rise further because the event is considered a much faster process.
 To understand this, we must take into account the characteristic duration of a plastic event, \f$ \Delta t_{\rm pl} \f$.
 If we apply an external shear strain rate \f$ \dot{\gamma}_{\rm ext} \f$, the shear stress rise during a plastic event is \f$ \Delta \tau = G \dot{\gamma}_{\rm ext} \Delta t_{\rm pl} \f$.
-This stress variation \f$ \Delta \tau \f$ must be compared with a typical slip threshold value given, e.g., by the parameter \f$ \lambda \f$ (remember that we are using Weibull-distributed slip thresholds with scale
+This stress variation \f$ \Delta \tau \f$ must be compared with the typical value of the slip thresholds.
+In the case of the element class that we are using, @ref example::element::Scalar<dim>, the slip threhsolds are drawn from a Weibul probability distribution with a scale parameter \f$
+\lambda \f$ and a shape parameter \f$ k \f$.
+In this case, the value of \f$
+\lambda \f$ defines a typical threshold value (it's closely related to the average threhsold).
-\f$ \lambda \f$ and exponent \f$ k \f$, see @ref Step1).
-We want that, during a plastic event, the stress does not rise significantly compared to the threshold.
-In this case, we obtain the following condition for the quasistatic limit,
+Since we want that, during a plastic event, the stress does not rise significantly compared to the typical threshold values, we can state this quasistatic limit condition as

 \f[
  \dot{\gamma}_{\rm ext} << \frac{\lambda}{G \Delta t_{\rm pl}}